 Following the consultation, if you’d like us to represent you in making your claim, then just let us know and we can then set about getting you the compensation you deserve.

-There are many things to consider and include when claiming for compensation for paralysis.
+There are many things to consider and include when making paralysis injury claims.
 Being paralysed will affect all areas of your life and apart from the physical aspect of your injury and any mental trauma, any costs you have incurred in direct relation to your injury should be included in your claim as well.
 Things to include are:

 - General Damages – These relate to your actual injury itself and the pain and suffering you have endured.
 Mental trauma will also be included in this section.